belgattitude/php_excel_dev/README.md

 To enable autocompletion `composer require soluble/php_excel_dev --dev`

 > Stubs should be installed as a `--dev` dependency.
-The following table display
-> versions tested on travis for PHP version 7.1, 7.2 and 7.3.

 #### Install